opstree/OT-Dockerlinter/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/opstree/OT-Dockerlinter)

 OT-Dockerlinter helps you in writing a Dockerfile with best practices.
-This tools can be integrated with your container native CI pipeline for Dockerfile's static code analysis and reporting.
+These tools can be integrated with your container's native CI pipeline for Dockerfile's static code analysis and reporting.

 ### Supported Features

-- Dockefile linting and reporting in different formats like table, json
+- Dockefile linting and reporting in different formats like table, JSON
 - Integration with Jenkins(In Development Mode)
-- Cross platform support is available
+- Cross-platform support is available
 - Dockerfile best practices and recommendation

 ## Quickstart

-A quickstart guide for installing, using and managing OT-Dockerlinter.
+A quick start guide for installing, using,and managing OT-Dockerlinter.

 ### Installation